Skip to content

 Conditions and requirements

-• Minimum Experience: 30 days, 2 days as skipper, 800 miles, 12 night hours (if you have the Coastal Skipper Certificate, it is reduced as follows: 20 days, 2 days as skipper, 400 miles, 12 night hours).
-Half of the experience must have been obtained in tidal waters.
+• Minimum experience: 30 days, 2 days as skipper, 800 miles, 12 hours at night (if you have the Coastal Skipper Certificate, this is reduced as follows: 20 days, 2 days as skipper, 400 miles, 12 hours at night).
+Half of the experience must have been gained in tidal waters.

-• For the practical exam: A GMDSS Short Range Certificate (SRC) or higher radio level (certificate) is required.
-A valid first-aid certificate
+• For the practical exam: GMDSS Short Range Certificate (SRC) or higher level radio certificate required.
+Valid first aid certificate.

 • Minimum age: 17

-• Minimum experience: have at least 5 passages of 60 miles measured from the port of departure to the port of destination as skipper for at least two of these passages, including two that are overnight.
+• Minimum experience: at least 5 passages of 60 miles measured from the port of departure to the port of destination as skipper for at least two of these passages, including two night passages.
 5 days of experience as skipper.
-At least half of this mileage and the passages must be done in tidal waters.
+At least half of this mileage and passages must be in tidal waters.

-• For the practical exam: A GMDSS Short Range Certificate (SRC) or higher radio level (certificate) is required.
+• For the practical exam: GMDSS Short Range Certificate (SRC) or higher level radio (certificate) required.
 And a valid first aid certificate.

 • Minimum age: 18